 In magic, this study is called theory.

-Theory is what separates the craft or design from the art of expression.
+Theory is what separates the craft from the art of expression.
 Theory is what can make your magic art.

 Theory is the purpose of Discourse in Magic.